v1nch3ns0/dart-linux/README.md

 ## Project Overview

-Dart‑Linux is a minimalist Linux distribution built from scratch using Dart and shell tooling.
+Dart‑Linux is a minimalist Linux distribution built from scratch.
 The goal is to offer a practical, fully independent operating system—**without systemd**, focusing on simplicity, performance, and research potential.